skip to main content

 A performance evaluation also checks how many millimeters (mm depth) of water is being applied in comparison to what it should be applying.
 Depending on whether soil moisture monitoring is being used or not, this can mean over or under irrigation is occurring throughout the block.

-For large spray irrigation systems like Pivots, Linear, traveling irrigators (guns) we use a ‘bucket test’ to find out the Distribution Uniformity (DU).
+For large spray irrigation systems like pivots, linear, or traveling irrigators (guns) we use a ‘bucket test’ to find out the Distribution Uniformity (DU).
 Buckets are positioned for the irrigator to go over the top, filling the buckets.
-The water collected is measured, recorded and processed to calculate the Distribution Uniformity Coefficient (DU) and application depth (mm).
+The water collected is measured, recorded and processed to calculate the Distribution Uniformity coefficient (DU) and application depth (mm).

 What do the results mean?

 The uniformity result is a coefficient between 0-1.
-The closer the result is to 1, the more evenly water is being applied, better the result.
-The following table shows how to interpret the uniformity result for large Spray Irrigators.
+The closer the result is to 1, the more evenly water is being applied, and the better the result.
+The following table shows how to interpret the result.

 Efficiency DU Result